matthewwachter/td-sourcerer/README.md

 The buttons at the top of the source list are as follows:

-- Add a new source,
+- [add](images/add.jpg)Add a new source,
 - Copy a Source,
 - Delete a source,
 - Move a source up in the list
 - Move a source down in the list
-- Switch to the selected source (send it)
+- Switch to the selected source
 - Enable/Disable the editing interface to save system resources.

 ###Promoted Extension Method